mtxadmin/zabbix/DFS-R/README.md

 ## Installation:

-1. Copy files DFS-R_backlog.ps1 and functions_zabbix.ps1 to any folders on DFS-R server (one of)
+1. Copy files DFS-R_backlog.ps1 and functions_zabbix.ps1 to any folder on DFS-R server (one of).
+And don't forget functions_zabbix.ps1

 2. Run script DFS-R_backlog.ps1 with elevated permissions and check for errors.<br>
     - Login to server with account which has sufficient permissions for reading DFS-R data